JotaCe7/VehicleClassifier/README.md

 ## Working on the project

-Below you will the steps and the order in which we think you should solve this project.
+Below you will see the steps and the order in which we think you should solve this project.

 ### 2. Prepare your data